idexus/Sharp.UI/doc/projectref.md

 </ItemGroup>
 ```

-By adding this code, you will reference the main `Sharp.UI` project, the `Sharp.UI.Generator` project and the `HotReloadKit.Generator` project.
+By adding this code, you will reference the main `Sharp.UI` project, the `Sharp.UI.Generator.Extensions` project, the `Sharp.UI.Generator.SharpObjects` project and the `HotReloadKit.Generator` project.
 This will allow you to use the Sharp.UI library in your project and access its features and functionalities.